ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions : Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 12-directory_permissions : Create a script that creates a directory called my_dir with permissions 751 in the working directory.
-13-change_group : Write a script that changes the group owner to school for the file hello
+13-change_group : Write a script that changes the group owner to school for the file hello 100-change_owner_and_group : Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the